iWriteGigs

 C in the deductive approach, the supporting reasons follow the call to action.

-D in the inductive approach, the order of the supporting ideas is unimportant.
+D in the inductive approach, the supporting reasons are placed before the primary message.

 Question #21